megagonlabs/asdc/README.md

 Files in ``data/supplemental/scud`` are Supplemental fictitious dialogs with SCUD annotations.
 Please read [the documents](docs/supplemental/README.md) for more details.

+- Most dialogs consist of a single pair of an agent utterance and a user utterance.
+- Dialogs containing more than three utterances are stored in files in [``data/supplemental/raw``](data/supplemental/raw) : 2,347 examples

 ## Supplemental incorrect SCUD part: [``data/supplemental/incorrect_scud``](data/supplemental/incorrect_scud): 3,591 examples

 Files in ``data/supplemental/incorrect_scud`` are Supplemental fictitious dialogs with SCUD annotations.